zanminkian/fenge/packages/fenge/README.md

 }
 ```

-Config `tsconfig.build.json` file in sub-package or project root.
+Config `tsconfig.build.json` file in your project root.

 ```json
 {